sav-che/TL-2/Authors/Cedervall, Edvard Vilhelm {std. Cederv.}.md

-> [!cite] BHL link: this entry starts at [page 4](https://www.biodiversitylibrary.org/item/103860#page/14/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 4](https://www.biodiversitylibrary.org/page/33265681) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cedervall, Edvard Vilhelm (1851-1903), Swedish botanist, born in Skåne, studied at a secondary grammarschool in Hälsingborg 1869, at the University of Lund fil. kand.
 1874, fil. lic.
 1878, fil. dr. 1879, adjunct at a secondary school at Göteborg 1882, lector biology and chemistry ib.
-1884. (*Cederv.*).
+1884.
+**Abbreviated name**: *Cederv.*

 #### Herbarium and types